 Management will closely monitor health alerts and guidelines from Public Health Units and the Australian Government- Department of Health for any advice and emergency health management in the event of a contagious illness outbreak.

-The Approved Provider must also notify the Regulatory Authority of any incidence of a notifiable infectious disease or illness.
-ACECQA contact regulatory authority
+The Approved Provider must also notify the Regulatory Authority of any incidence of a notifiable infectious disease or illness or when there is an outbreak of 5 or more people with COVID-19 within a 7-day period via the NQA-ITS

-MANAGEMENT WILL ENSURE:
+THE APPROVED PROVIDER/MANAGEMENT WILL ENSURE:

-- that all information regarding the prevention and transmission of infectious diseases is sourced from a recognised Government Health authority Australian Government Department of Health - exclusion periods for people with infectious diseases recommended by Government Authorities are implemented for all staff, children, parents, families and visitors - the Service implements recommendations from Staying healthy: Preventing infectious diseases in early childhood education and care services to maintain a healthy environment - advice and recommendations from the Australian Health Protection Principal Committee (AHPPC) and Safe Work Australia will be implemented where reasonably possible - children are protected from harm by ensuring relevant policies and procedures are followed regarding health and safety within the Service - required enrolment information, including health and immunisation records of enrolled children is collected, maintained and appropriately and securely stored - a staff immunisation record that documents each staff member's previous infection or immunisations (including dates) is developed and maintained - a record is kept of all staff's COVID-19 vaccinations [if mandated by Public Health Orders] - the Public Health Unit is notified in the event of an outbreak of viral gastroenteritis.
+- safe health and hygience practices are implemented at all times - that all information regarding the prevention and transmission of infectious diseases is sourced from a recognised Government Health authority Australian Government Department of Health - exclusion periods for people with infectious diseases recommended by Government Authorities are implemented for all staff, children, parents, families and visitors - the Service implements recommendations from Staying healthy: Preventing infectious diseases in early childhood education and care services to maintain a healthy environment - advice and recommendations from the Australian Health Protection Principal Committee (AHPPC) and Safe Work Australia will be implemented where reasonably possible - children are protected from harm by ensuring relevant policies and procedures are followed regarding health and safety within the Service - required enrolment information, including health and immunisation records of enrolled children is collected, maintained and appropriately and securely stored - a staff immunisation record that documents each staff member's previous infection or immunisations (including dates) is developed and maintained - the Public Health Unit is notified as soon as possible after they are made aware that a child enrolled has a vaccinated preventable disease - the Public Health Unit is notified in the event of an outbreak of viral gastroenteritis.
 Management must document the number of cases, dates of onset, duration of symptoms.
 An outbreak is when two or more children or staff have a sudden onset of diarrhoea or vomiting in a 2-day period.
+(NSW Government- Health 2019) - a notification is lodged through the NQA-ITS of an outbreak of COVID-19 when there are 5 cases or more within a 7-day period

-(NSW Government- Health 2019) - a notice is clearly displayed stating that there has been an occurrence of an infectious disease at the service - required enrolment information, including health and immunisation records of enrolled children is collected, maintained and appropriately and securely stored
+- a notice is clearly displayed stating that there has been an occurrence of an infectious disease at the service - required enrolment information, including health and immunisation records of enrolled children is collected, maintained and appropriately and securely stored - daily attendance records for staff, children and visitors are up to date at all times - exisiting risk assessments for emergencies include a response to COVID-19.